Paddy Devlin

-Patrick Joseph Devlin (8 March 1925 – 15 August 1999) was an Irish socialist, labour and civil rights activist and writer from Belfast.
+Patrick Joseph Devlin (8 March 1925 – 15 August 1999) was an Irish socialist, labour, and civil rights activist and writer from Belfast.
 He was a founding member of the Social Democratic and Labour Party (SDLP), a Stormont MP and a member of the 1974 Power Sharing Executive.

 Described as a "relentless campaigner against sectarianism", Devlin had once been a member of the IRA but later renounced physical force republicanism to work at transcending sectarian differences through peaceful, socialist and nationalist political means.

 Early life

 Devlin was born in the Pound Loney in the Lower Falls in West Belfast on 8 March 1925 and lived in the city for almost all his life.
-His mother was a leading activist in Joe Devlin's (no relation) Nationalist Party machine in the Falls area and Devlin grew up in a highly political household.
-However his early activism was confined to Fianna Éireann and then the Irish Republican Army (IRA) and as a result he was interned in Crumlin Road Gaol from 1942 to 1945 at age 17.
-After his release he became convinced that physical force nationalism would not succeed in its goals.
+His mother was a leading activist in Joe Devlin's (no relation) Nationalist Party machine in the Falls area, and Devlin grew up in a highly political household.
+However, his early activism was confined to Fianna Éireann and then the Irish Republican Army (IRA) and as a result, he was interned in Crumlin Road Gaol from 1942 to 1945 at age 17.
+After his release, he became convinced that physical force nationalism would fail in its goals.